Seeking Philanthropic Support from the QEII Foundation

 4. Accepted in Principle: QEII Foundation Fundraising Strategy and Board of Directors Approval

-Once an initiative has been approved in principle by the QEII Foundation and NSH Leadership, the Foundation develops a fundraising strategy and, if required, seeks Board approval.
+QEII Foundation Fundraising Strategy and Board of Directors Approval Once an initiative has been approved in principle, the QEII Foundation develops a fundraising strategy and, if required, seeks Board approval.

 5. QEII Foundation Priority Designation and Campaign Launch

-Once an initiative is formally approved as a QEII Foundation priority, the QEII Foundation begins strategic preparation for public and philanthropic engagement.
+Following formally approve as a QEII Foundation priority, the Foundation begins strategic preparation for public and philanthropic engagement.
 This includes:

-• Case for Support Developed: Collaborating with initiative leads and stakeholders to build a compelling narrative that outlines the need, impact, and funding requirements.
+- Case for Support Development: Collaboration with initiative leads and interest holders to articulate the need, impact, and funding requirements.